Kindle Colorsoft Review: Amazon’s First Color E-Reader Delivers But Comes with Flaws

 Key Features and Design

 The design of the Kindle Colorsoft is borrowed from the newest Kindle Paperwhite, a 7-inch screen and IPX8 water resistance with a lightweight build weighing 219 grams.
 This new Kindle features Amazon’s new e-Ink Kaleido color display, adding a subtle hue to covers, illustrations, and highlighted text.
-Color readability is also less sharp, with color elements displayed at 150 PPI instead of the 300 PPI for black-and-white text.
+Color readability is also less sharp, with color elements displayed at 150 PPI instead of 300 PPI for black-and-white text.
 This impacts sharpness in highly detailed graphic content.

 Amazon claims that with custom display algorithms and nitrite LEDs, images gain more vibrant colors in comparison and brighter color contrast, though at a slightly brighter setting.
 Also, with pinch-and-zoom functioning, reading becomes much easier on the device, with this especially helpful for any kind of comic or illustrative art.

-However, some of the users often experience yellowish tint appearing at the lower portion of the screen, especially during when it should be even all around the display.
+However, some of the users often experience a yellowish tint appearing at the lower portion of the screen, especially when it should be even all around the display.
 This further ruins the beauty of the appearance of the device, which, to be honest, occurs frequently online.

 The Yellow Tinge Issue and Initial Reactions